DzhansuMyumyun/Basics_of_-C-Sharp-/README.md

 # Intro C#
 🔍 __Discover C# Fundamentals__: Entities, Classes, Conditions, Loops, Inheritance, OOP, Polymorphism, dependency injection, and Basics

-This repository is your gateway to mastering the essential elements of C# programming, including inheritance, object-oriented programming (OOP), polymorphism, and dependency injection.
+🌟 __Structured Learning__: This repository is your gateway to mastering the essential elements of C# programming, including inheritance, object-oriented programming (OOP), polymorphism, and dependency injection.